Retrieve a handle to a system event.

 #include <zircon/syscalls.h> zx_status_t zx_system_get_event(zx_handle_t root_job, uint32_t kind, zx_handle_t* event);

-When kind is ZX_SYSTEM_EVENT_LOW_MEMORY, an event will be returned that will assert ZX_EVENT_SIGNALED when the system is nearing an out-of-memory situation.
+ZX_SYSTEM_EVENT_OUT_OF_MEMORY - An event will be returned that will assert ZX_EVENT_SIGNALED when the system is nearing an out-of-memory situation.
 A process that is waiting on this event must quickly perform any important shutdown work.
 It is unspecified how much memory is available at the time this event is signaled, and unspecified how long the waiting process has to act before the kernel starts terminating processes or starting a full system reboot.

 zx_system_get_event() returns ZX_OK on success, and event will be a valid